 Like any social media platform, the successful have a USP.
 Whether they’re a fan who can spot trends in a meta-game, or a shooter addict looking for their next fix or even someone who is really terrible at games and isn’t ashamed to put that out there – as long as what they’re doing is entertaining and draws an audience, they can earn money through sponsorship deals, donations, advertising and affiliate deals.
 Not every single Twitch channel star earns enough to quit their day job, but some dedicated souls – running a channel take a lot of hard work – have managed to trade the rat race for their gaming chair.

 Meet the fans

 Perhaps the biggest question for the uninitiated is, ‘why on earth would someone want to watch other people play a video game?’
 The answer is simple, really; video game fans view their past time in much the same way as sports fans view theirs.
 Anyone can have a kickaround on a public football pitch, but that doesn’t mean they’ll ever play at the Emirates Stadium.
 In much the same vein, just because someone has logged a ton of hours in Starcraft 2’s multiplayer, it doesn’t necessarily mean they’ll find themselves in the final four at the SC2 championship at BlizzCon.

 But beyond the competitive nature of gaming, Twitch attracts vast swathes of viewers because it’s fun and informative.
 Players use it for everything from picking up tips on how to become better at certain games, how to get past a particularly tricky section of a game, or simply to have a laugh at some of the hilarious events that can take place when gaming goes off script.

 Games may have once been seen as the go-to entertainment for recluses.
 But thanks to services like Twitch they’re more social than ever.

-Pre-order the Razer Phone, the ultimate phone for gamers – only available on Three.
+Or check out the Razer Phone, the ultimate phone for gamers.